jonitoh/auth-react-express/README.md

 - [intro mongoose] (https://www.freecodecamp.org/news/introduction-to-mongoose-for-mongodb-d2a7aa593c57/) for those who prefer read a short introduction before dive in the doc

+- [advice with that async ish in mongoose] (https://www.freecodecamp.org/news/mongodb-mongoose-node-tutorial/)

 <!-- back to the top -->
 <p align="right">
  <a href="#top">